moldstruct/mc-md/README.md

 With it off you get only the end-of-run `charges.txt` and `procces_statistics.txt`, so turn it on for any run you intend to analyse.
+These files can become VERY large as it output data each step.

 It is off by default because it is not free. `charges_over_time.bin` is one `real` per atom per frame and dominates everything else, so it is written